anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 Doze mode is an aggressive battery saving state introduced in Android 6.
 Doze mode progresses from Light to Deep.
 First when screen of off - no doze yet.
 Device is stationary -> light doze mode.
 Then after some time it enters deep doze where CPU sleeps most of the time, network is blocked, work deferred and only maintenance window work happens every 10 - 30 mins (increasing gaps).
 During this time Android wakes up breifly, runs pending jobs, delivers queued notifications, allows app to sync, re-enters doze mode.

 Foreground apps, services, high priority push notifications FCM, System apps such as clock etc are only allowed.
 There is a maintenance window concept when background tasks are allowed in a short burst every few minutes.
 Alarms set using `setAndAllowWhileIdle()` kind of API are allowed.

-## Offline support
-- Database - SQLite (other options?)
-- Shared prefs
-- Disk storage (files)
-- Key store or secure storage

-When to use what
-Need details about schema, primary keys, relations, indices How to encrypt DB? - Specific columns or entire DB?
-Encryption methods - Key based - what key to use, how to encryt and decrypt - What algo to use etc.

 ## Security